PEDIATRIC FOOT PAIN

 If you notice that your child has difficulty walking or keeping up with their peers during sports, they may be experiencing suboptimal foot and ankle mechanics.
 If children are evaluated and treated while their feet and ankles are still maturing, they can avoid more severe ailments in adulthood.

-The earlier in life that a pediatric flatfoot can be recognized and treated, the better the long term outcome.
-Recognition starts with you, as parents.
-Key elements to recognize include:
+It’s best to recognize a pediatric flatfoot at an early age.
+The earlier a flatfoot can be managed, the better the long term outcome.
+Recognition starts with parents.
+Key factors to recognize:

 - Your child has difficulty running, or is unable to keep up in sports.

-- When examining your child’s feet from behind, their heel bones tend to tilt outwards, while their ankles jut inwards (see pic)
+- When examining your child’s feet from behind, their heel bones tend to tilt outwards, while their ankles tilt inwards

-- You may see a remarkable decrease in the arch height
+- You will see a decrease in the arch height.

-- The child’s shoes wear down quickly on the inside of the heel.
+- Your child’s shoes wear down quickly on the inside of the heel.

-If you suspect that your child has flat feet, bring them in for an initial consult as soon as possible.
-Flat feet can be managed with a medical grade or custom orthotic.
-These orthotics will help realign the foot and allow it to mature in a more biomechanically advantageous alignment.
-Lower extremity strengthening, as well as glute strengthening is paramount for managing pediatric flat feet.
-Minimally invasive surgical options are recommended for older pediatric patients if their flat foot deformity has progressed beyond conservative intervention.
-Reconstructive flat foot surgical options may also be warranted in the older pediatric population.
-The surgical procedure also depends on whether the flatfoot is rigid or flexible.
+If you suspect that your child has a flatfoot deformity, schedule an initial consult as soon as possible.
+Pediatic foot pain and flatfeet can be managed with a medical grade or custom orthotic.
+Orthotics will align the foot and support the fallen arch.
+Lower extremity strengthening, as well as glute strengthening is paramount for managing pediatric foot pain and flatfoot deformities.
+Minimally invasive surgical options are recommended for older pediatric patients if their flatfoot deformity has failed conservative intervention.
+Reconstructive flatfoot surgery may also be necessary.
 Reconstructive surgery is reserved for severe cases that have failed all conservative care.

 Pediatric Heel Pain